-Kevin Love Opens Up About His Struggles With Mental Health, ‘Being Depressed Is Exhausting’
+Kevin Love Opens Up About His Struggles With Mental Health: ‘Being Depressed Is Exhausting’

-“Being depressed is exhausting,” Kevin Love wrote in an in-depth article about his battle with depression, which was featured on The Players Tribune.
+“Being depressed is exhausting,” Kevin Love wrote in an in-depth essay about his battle with depression, which was featured on The Players Tribune.

-Love has been open about his mental health in the past but felt he needed to share his experiences after Dallas Cowboys quarterback, Dak Prescott, received criticism for talking about his struggles with depression, according to TMZ.
+Love has been open about his mental health in the past but apparently felt he needed to share his experiences in further detail after Dallas Cowboys quarterback, Dak Prescott, received criticism for talking about his struggles with depression, according to TMZ.

 In the article, the Cleveland Cavaliers power forward credited his closest friends with being there for him when he was in his darkest moments.